What the Seeki Score measures (and why your listing is a B+)

 Grade bands

-How to move your score up
+How to move your grade up

 Three things in order, if your listing is sitting below A.